-Increased carbon monoxide levels in the bloodstream, which impairs oxygen transport
+Higher carbon monoxide levels in the bloodstream, which impairs oxygen transport

-Acceleration of the process of atherosclerosis
+Speeds up the process of atherosclerosis

-one-half pack per day)
+smoking ½ a pack per day)

-Cause of heart attacks, strokes, and/or death
+Cause of heart attacks, strokes, or death

-Decreased chance of successful surgical outcome
+Lower chance of successful surgery

 Greater risk for amputation

-Smoking cessation has been shown to decrease the progression of the atherosclerotic
+Quitting smoking has been shown to decrease the progression of the atherosclerotic

 support groups or individual counseling, learning new coping skills, sessions with

-a specialist for a prescribed period of time, and/or
+a specialist for a prescribed period of time, or nicotine replacement therapy.
+Medicines

-Steps to smoking cessation include:
+Steps to stop smoking include:

-Dispose of all cigarettes and ash trays before you quit
+Get rid of all cigarettes and ash trays before you quit

 Seek family and friends for support